Karnaphuli 230 MW (BPDB) Hydropower Plant

 Context

-In 1906, when the Karnaphuli Hydropower Plant was first being considered, a quick reconnaissance was conducted.
+In 1906, when the Karnafuli Hydropower Plant was first being considered, a quick reconnaissance was conducted.
 In 1923, a second investigation was conducted.
 Meanwhile, E.A.
 Moore Builders Limited suggested the project at Barkal, which is 65 km upstream of the current dam location at Kaptai, in 1946.
-Later, A site in Chilardak, roughly 45 kilometers upstream of Kaptai, was offered in 1950 by the Marz Rendal Vatten Consulting Engineers.
+A site in Chilardak, roughly 45 kilometers upstream of Kaptai, was offered in 1950 by the Marz Rendal Vatten Consulting Engineers.
 Additionally, government engineers suggested Chitmoram in 1951, 11 km downstream of the current location.
 After all, in 1951, the present site was eventually selected for building under the direction of Khwaja Azimuddin, the irrigation department's then-chief engineer.

 Utah International Inc. was chosen as the general contractor.
 The dam's building process began in 1957.
 The dam, spillway, penstock, and two units of 40 MW Kaplan turbines and generators were installed in the power plant when the first phase of construction was finished in 1962.
 The third 50 MW unit was commissioned in August 1982.
 The fourth and fifth 50 MW units of turbines and generators were added in October 1988, increasing the overall generation capacity to 230 MW (JICA 2016)

-The generators in the Karnaphuli 230 MW Hydroelectric Power Station were commissioned between 1962 and 1988 and it is the only hydroelectric power station in Bangladesh.
+The generators in the Karnafuli 230 MW Hydroelectric Power Station were commissioned between 1962 and 1988 and it is the only hydroelectric power station in Bangladesh.
 The power plant provides approximately 5% of Bangladesh's total electricity demand.

 Land acquisition